 - Serve them on a dish.

 Side story about “Sukju Namul” (Green bean sprouts)

 Writing about Korean food certainly makes me study.
 While I was translating sukju namul into English, which was about a month ago, I found that they are called green bean sprouts in English.
 Green bean sprouts?
 Are they made of green beans?
 I didn’t realize that they are made of green beans (apparently I was ignorant about Korean food and its history before I started this blog), because they disguised their name into sukju all this time.
 Green bean is Nokdu in Korean, then how come Koreans call green bean sprouts Sukju namul instead of Nokdu namul?

 Well, apparently, there is a popular traditional theory and most Koreans seem to believe, that is the true.
 There was a scholar called Shin Suk-ju in 1462, and he betrayed his king when there was a coup (There was a young king called ‘Danjong’, and his uncle ‘Sejo’ tried to take over the throne.)
 When the coup happened he was asked to help his king, but he refused to do so.
 Apparently green bean sprouts go off very easily, so their easily changing characteristic is similar to Shin Suk-ju’s mind.
 That is why Green bean sprouts are named Sukju namul instead of Nokdu namul.

-Apparently green bean sprouts are more nutritious than bean sprouts and have 80 times more nutrients than green beans themself.
+Apparently green bean sprouts are more nutritious than soybean sprouts and have 80 times more nutrients than green beans themselves.